CPJE Eligibility, Registration, and Cost

 3. Request your official college of pharmacy or school of pharmacy transcript

-If you are a graduate of an ACPE-accredited college or school of pharmacy, request that an official transcript be sent to the Board.
-Foreign graduates must submit a copy of their FPGEC certificate to the Board.
+If you are a graduate of an ACPE-accredited college or school of pharmacy, request that an official transcript be sent to the board.
+Foreign graduates must submit a copy of their FPGEC certificate to the board.

 4. Complete the examination security acknowledgment form (17A-76 rev 2/2019)